 In the world of self-serve, getting to know a platform and mastering its nuances can become a daunting task.
 Even for the most well-versed ad-tech professionals, using a complex buying platform can take some getting used to and usually requires some form of training.
 Learning how to use the platform can be straightforward, but for comprehensive training and strategizing, personalized help from the experts is required.
-This is why Customer Success Managers (CSMs) for self-serve demand-side platforms (DSPs) are as important as the functionalities in the DSP itself.
+This is why Customer Success Managers (CSMs) or Account Managers for self-serve demand-side platforms (DSPs) are as important as the functionalities in the DSP itself.

 1. Allow you to gain a competitive advantage

-Customer Success Managers have industry insight to help navigate the complexities of digital media.
+Account Managers have industry insight to help navigate the complexities of digital media.
 Based on where your organization is today, and where you need to be tomorrow, CSMs consider the entire ecosystem to ensure you move quickly and keep up with trends while reducing risk along the way.
 They can educate your team on industry buzzwords and topics that could be causing roadblocks in campaign strategy planning.
 If your team is stuck in the CPL debate – and whether it’s an important metric – CSMs will help you answer that question and settle the bet.
 Their main goal?
 To ensure your use of the platform is aligned with your goals and objectives.

 2. Help maximize the use of your platform

 Beyond giving you insight into what is going on in the industry as a whole, the key role of a CSM is to help you think outside the box with the self-serve platform your team is using.
 Whether it’s providing a second set of eyes on your campaigns to ensure everything is set up correctly or highlighting valuable features you may be overlooking, the CSM’s goal is to ensure you are using the tool as efficiently as possible.
 Ensuring maximum use includes in-depth, one-on-one training — beyond help centre articles.

 3. Provide insight into unique campaign strategies